-4. And I heard the number of those who were sealed: one hundred forty-four thousand (144,000), sealed out of every tribe of the children of Israel (Revelation 7:2 - 4, HBFV throughout).
+Revelation then states, "And I heard the number of those who were sealed: one hundred forty-four thousand (144,000), sealed out of every tribe of the children of Israel" (Revelation 7:2 - 4, HBFV).

-The Bible does not state why Ephraim, one of Joseph's two sons, is not directly named as contributing toward the 144,000.
-His other son Manasseh is listed in the chapter (verse 6).
+The Bible does not state why Ephraim, one of Joseph's two sons, is not directly named as contributing toward the 144,000 as his other son Manasseh is listed (Revelation 7:6).
 It is possible that the people of Ephraim are "hidden" within the distinct naming of the tribe of Joseph (verse 8).

 After a great martyrdom of saints instigated by the Satan-inspired one world government, God will cause signs to appear in the heavens (Revelation 6:12 - 14).
-It is AFTER these signs, and just BEFORE the prophetic "Day of the Lord" that 144,000 descendants of Israel and "a great multitude" from around the world become converted (Revelation 7).
+It is after these signs, and just before the prophetic "Day of the Lord" that 144,000 descendants of Israel and "a great multitude" from around the world become converted.